-Name of legislation The Tobacco Control Act (amended) Date in force • October 1, 2010 Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited in all enclosed public places, including the common areas of multi-unit dwellings Outdoor provisions Smoking, holding lighted tobacco and the use of all tobacco products is prohibited on school grounds Smoking prohibited within 3 metres of doorways, operable windows and air intakes of public buildings Multi-unit dwellings Smoking prohibited in all common areas Private motor vehicles Smoking prohibited in private vehicles with children under the age of 16 present.
+Name of legislation The Tobacco Control Act, 2001 (amended in 2010) Date in force • October 1, 2010 Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited in all enclosed public places, including the common areas of multi-unit dwellings Outdoor provisions Smoking, holding lighted tobacco and the use of all tobacco products is prohibited on school grounds Smoking prohibited within 3 metres of doorways, operable windows and air intakes of public buildings Multi-unit dwellings Smoking prohibited in all common areas Private motor vehicles Smoking prohibited in private vehicles with children under the age of 16 present.
 Provision for municipalities Section 15 states that if there is a conflict with a provision of any other Act, regulation or bylaw, the more restrictive prevails.
 Summary Legislation strong for protection in indoor public places, although smoking is still permitted in child care facilities during the times when no child care services are being provided.
-Outdoor protection is improved with the amended legislation; however, it is still permissible to smoke on patios and the 3 metre buffer zone around doorways, operable windows and air intakes is limited to only public buildings, not workplaces.
+Outdoor protection is improved with the amended la gielations becomes it is still a surjectible to smaller legislation ; however, it is still permissible to smoke on patios and the 3 metre buffer zone around doorways, operable windows and air intakes is limited to only public buildings, not workplaces.
 Outdoor protection could be further improved by prohibiting smoking on playgrounds and recreational fields.
-Legislation is also improved with the prohibition on smoking in vehicles with children under the age of 16 present.
+Legislation is also improved with the prohibition on smoking in vehicles with children under the age of 16 present. or to predent